AlRashedi-316/IT7099-Project-cloud/README.md

 ---

 ## Notes
-- ZIP files are tracked using **Git LFS**
 - ARM exports reflect the deployed state at the time of submission
-- Templates may require parameter review before reuse
+- Templates may require to be tempred before being used.
 - Repository structure is aligned with academic submission and demonstration requirements